Fraunhofer-AISEC/cpg/docs/README.md

-# Codyze Documentation
+# CPG Documentation

-The documentation for Codyze is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and hosted with GitHub Pages.
+The documentation for CPG is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and hosted with GitHub Pages.

-We use a [multi-arch wrapper](https://github.com/afritzler/mkdocs-material) of Material for MkDocs for local development.
 Simply use the provided [Dockerfiles](./Dockerfile) in this directory.
 It includes all the necessary plugins.